Faculty Support Grants

 The “Mapping Study Abroad to the Major” Faculty Support Grants are designed to support faculty/staff travel to one of KU’s existing international partners or to a potential new partner for the purposes of developing new study abroad opportunities for KU students.
 Site visits enable faculty to determine curricular fit with KU, assess health and safety risks to students, meet faculty colleagues and International Programs personnel, and gain a deeper understanding of the logistical and support resources.

-- Grant funds are to be applied to direct costs related to faculty/staff travel to conduct a site visit.
+Grant funds are to be applied to direct costs related to faculty/staff travel to conduct a site visit.
 Funds can be applied toward airfare, transportation, accommodations, and meals.
-All expenditures must be within university business and financial guidelines and receipts must be provided to the OSA upon return.
+All expenditures must be within university business and financial guidelines and receipts must be provided to Study Abroad & Global Engagement upon return.

-- The applicant should explore the academic curriculum in more depth while onsite by meeting with departmental faculty/staff; touring labs, facilities, classroom spaces; and observing any other departmental activities in which students may be involved while abroad.
-If assistance is needed in identifying appropriate individuals/units to meet with onsite, please contact the Office of Study Abroad.
+The applicant should explore the academic curriculum in more depth while onsite by meeting with departmental faculty/staff; touring labs, facilities, classroom spaces; and observing any other departmental activities in which students may be involved while abroad.
+If assistance is needed in identifying appropriate individuals/units to meet with onsite, please contact Study Abroad & Global Engagement.

 Proposals must meet the criteria outlined above.
 Preference will be given to proposals that: